Imatinib for people with GIST: Glivec brand is changing

 No more applications to Pharmac for Glivec

-From July 2023, clinicians will no longer need to submit to Pharmac any applications for people taking Glivec.
+Since July 2023, clinicians no longer needed to submit applications to Pharmac for people taking Glivec.

 Prescribing for people with GIST who are already taking Glivec brand imatinib